 Psychosomatic physiotherapy: This therapy focuses on attaining better health for the patient by regulating the emotional balance in the mind.

 Exercises: Physical activity is known to improve both bodily and mental health in psychic patients by relieving them of psychiatric and social disabilities.
 In fact, studies have suggested that exercises can improve social interaction, physical body perception, etc.

-Yoga: In mentally ill patients, breathing method (pranayama) and meditation are quite effective to relieve stress.
+Yoga: In mentally ill patients, breathing methods (pranayama) and meditation are quite effective to relieve stress.
 When the breath is held, the muscles are strained so that the stress, fear, and other factors are rejected for a certain time.
 Prolongation of the time period has an effect on the thoughts and feelings of psychosomatic patients.

 Osteopathy: This therapy involves the employment of hand pressure (massage) to reduce stress.
 The objective of this manual medicine is to provide a positive influence on the nervous, circulatory, and lymphatic systems of the body.
-The therapy helps to reduce anxiety and pain, and provides an opportunity for the patient’s body to heal itself.
+The therapy helps to reduce anxiety and pain and provides an opportunity for the patient’s body to heal itself.

 Lifestyle changes: Limiting caffeine intake, eating a balanced diet, having vitamin supplements, and avoiding alcohol and smoking can also relieve anxiety to a particular extent.

 Please use one of the following formats to cite this article in your essay, paper or report:

 Khetrapal, Afsaneh.
 (2021, April 01).
 Psychosomatic Disorder Treatment Options.
 News-Medical.
 Retrieved on November 30, 2021 from https://www.news-medical.net/health/Psychosomatic-Disorder-Treatment-Options.aspx.